aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

 Changing case
 ++++++++++++++++++++
-GAUSS uses the :func:`../upper` and :func:`lower` procedures to change all letters in strings to uppercase and lowercase, respectively.
+GAUSS uses the :func:`upper` and :func:`lower` procedures to change all letters in strings to uppercase and lowercase, respectively.

 For example: